Skelton High Street, about this time.

 They were accorded a most enthusiastic send off by the miners of the village, who assembled in hundreds.
 Skelton High Street presented a lively scene quite unusual in the village.

-The band of the Skelton Rifle Volunteers turned out in uniform and headed a procession which soon formed, the 3 men being carried shoulder high.
+The band of the Skelton Rifle Volunteers turned out in uniform and headed a procession which soon formed, the 3 men being

 The band preceded them all the way to Saltburn and after crossing the Halfpenny Bridge they were again carried to the Railway Station.